Map

 The Department has programmed the work operations and traffic management arrangements to minimise inconvenience, however road users should expect some delays and are advised to allow additional time when travelling in the vicinity of the works and are asked to comply with all temporary traffic restrictions.

-A major £2.4m road safety improvement scheme will commence at The Cutts junction Dunmurry on Monday 14 October.
+A major £2.4m road safety improvement scheme commenced at The Cutts junction Dunmurry on Monday 14 October.

 The scheme will provide significant safety improvements for right turning vehicles and pedestrians by widening of the McKinstry Road to accommodate a revised traffic signal layout at the busy McKinstry Road /Derriaghy Road /The Cutts junction.